A Beehive is a Home for Honey Bees

 Where Do You Find Beehives?

 In nature, you will often find honey bees that have created a beehive in a hollow tree.
-When a colony lives in a tree, beekeepers in my region of the country call is a “bee gum”.
+When a colony lives in a tree, beekeepers in my region of the country call it a bee tree and if the colony and part of the tree is harvested a -“bee gum”.

 But, bees don’t have to live in trees.
 They may move into an empty wood or plastic box.
 The inside of an unused gas grill can be home to a colony of honey bees.